kyma-project/kyma/docs/serverless/08-04-trigger-function-with-event.md

 4. Select the event type and version that you want to use as a trigger for your function and select **Add** to confirm changes.

-The message appears on the UI confirming that the Event Trigger was successfully created, and you will see it available in the **Event Triggers** section in your function.
+The message appears on the UI confirming that the Event Trigger was successfully created, and you will see it in the **Event Triggers** section in your function.

     </details>
 </div>